 Even in the Rain was directed by NOVO, story by Guillaume Ngbowesse and is at the center of a social psychology virtual immersive contact impact study, funded by Google and the University of Cambridge, to explore the impact of VR to reduce prejudice towards the Muslim minority in Central African Republic (CAR).
 Even in the Rain was screened to only members of the majority group to explore if meeting a Muslim in this format could reduce prejudice and discrimination towards Muslims in general.
 The results of the study suggest that contact with a member of a marginalized group in VR can increase empathy and prosocial behaviours towards that group, providing exciting initial evidence for the use of this technology in active conflict settings to influence how humans see, interpret and understand each other; even their “enemies”.

 Even in the Rain was screened to to participants of the social psychology study in Central African Republic.
 Results of this study are in process of publication.
-Even in the Rain premiered at Venice Film Festival Biennale, 2018.
+Even in the Rain premiered at Venice Film Festival Biennale, 2018 and was then acquired by Tribeca Film Institute, featuring this innovative use of contact theory in VR.

 Official Selection, Venice Film Festival Biennale 2018